kenwals/shinrin-yoku/README.md

 ![Sample of fonts selected](assets/readme-files/google-font-sample.png)

-**"Shadows Into Light"** was used for Header (h1,h2 and h3) text elements
+- **"Shadows Into Light"** was used for Header (h1,h2 and h3) text elements

-**"Montserrat"**​ was used for all other text.
+- **"Montserrat"**​ was used for all other text.

-On slow connections , another font may be visible while the site is loading.
+On slow connections, another font may be visible while the site is loading.

 ##### back to [contents](#table-of-contents)